HathorNetwork/rfcs/text/0033-private-testnet-guide.md

 The easiest way to do this in a local testing environment is to run a CPU Miner.
 We have a CPU Miner as a Docker image in https://hub.docker.com/r/hathornetwork/cpuminer

-You should run it with the following command, replacing `<address>` by the same address we generated in the beginning of the guide (it could also be a different address):
+You should run it with the following command, replacing `<address>` by the same address we generated in the beginning of the guide:
 ```sh
 docker run -ti --network="host" hathornetwork/cpuminer -t 1 -a sha256d -o stratum+tcp://127.0.0.1:8093 --coinbase-addr <address>
 ```